Healthdirect Free Australian health advice you can count on.

 • pool chlorinators

 Chemical burns often happen by accident.
-They can also be caused on purpose.
-This could be from an assault, self-harm or a suicide attempt.
+They can also happen on purpose.
+This may be from an assault, self-harm or a suicide attempt.

-Chemical burns are most likely to be on the face, eyes, limbs, hands or feet.
-Chemicals can also burn you inside if they are swallowed.
+Chemical burns are most likely to be on your face, eyes, limbs, hands or feet.
+Chemicals can also burn the inside of your body if they are swallowed or inhaled into your lungs.

 When should I see my doctor?